AvroraPolnareff/desappear-params-next-bug/README.md

 ## Description
-The bug appears if you specify in the Link component a href like `"/params?a=1"` to the page, which props are received via getServerSideProps, and fetch of the corresponding json file fails.
+The bug appears if you specify in the Link component a href like `"/params?a=1"` to the page, which props are received via getServerSideProps, and fetch of the corresponding json file with props fails.

 ## How to repoduce
 1. Launch project